yadlra/CV/README.md

 - MSc Criminology - expected 2:1
 - During my time doing this Master I attended an intensive two weeks course at the United Nations in Vienna where I reinforced my eagerness to learn tech skills in order to tackle pressing crime and social issues.
 - During my Master I was exposed to various technological tools for research.
-Working in projects along students from the Data Science and Cybersecurity Masters, I realised the many amazing possibilities that software enginnering can offer to the field of research but more importantly to tackling crime and other societal issues.
-After working along with people from a computer science background and being exposed the amazing stuff they could make, there was no doubt in my mind that software engineering was the path I wanted to take on and own.
+Working in projects along students from the Data Science and Cybersecurity Masters, I realised the many amazing possibilities that software engineering can offer to the field of research to better understanding and tackling crime and other societal issues.
+After working along with people from a computer science background and being exposed to the amazing stuff they could make, there was no doubt in my mind that software engineering was the path I wanted to take on and own.

 #### University of Manchester (2012 -2014)